 Unconsciousness is a lack of awareness of one’s environment and The Inability to Respond to external Stimuli,

 Cardiovascular problems e.g. Heart attack,

 b.
-If the weather is cold wrap the blankets around the patient body.
+If the weather is cold wrap the blankets around the patient’s body.

 c.
-If breathing has stopped or about to stop, turns casual in to the required posture and start CPR (artificial respiration).
+If breathing has stopped or is about to stop, turn casual into the required posture and start CPR (artificial respiration).

 d.
-Breathing may noisy or quiet, if not noisy, let the casualty lie on his back.
-Raise the shoulders slightly by a pad and turn the head to one side.
+Breathing may be noisy or quiet, if not noisy, let the casualty lie on his back.
+Raise the shoulders slightly with a pad and turn the head to one side.

 f.
-If breathing is noisy (i.e. the lungs are filled with secretions and the air passing through makes a bubbling noise) turn casualty to three-quarter-prone position and support in this position with pads, (in a stretcher case, raise the foot of stretcher so that lung secreting drains easily).
+If breathing is noisy (i.e. the lungs are filled with secretions and the air passing through makes a bubbling noise) turn the casualty to a three-quarter-prone position and support in this position with pads, (in a stretcher case, raise the foot of the stretcher so that lung secreting drains easily).

 g.
 See that there is a free supply of fresh air and that the air passages are free.

 h.
-Take the casualty away from harm full gases, if any; if inside a room, open doors and windows.
+Take the casualty away from harmful gases, if any; if inside a room, open doors and windows.